A few games people play when it’s time to set goals:

 But as far as I’m concerned, game #3—setting goals at the theoretical limit—is the only one worth playing.
 Why?
 Because I never want errors to be OK.
 No one should be harmed.
 I’m in this for the liberation of all beings.

 Cue the voice from the back of the room.
-(Who are we kidding, it comes from the front of the room.)
-The voice exclaims: “That’s not realistic!”
+Who are we kidding, it comes from the front of the room.
+This voice is heard to proclaim: “That’s not realistic!”

 So yes, as a pragmatic concern, a lot of times people do want to see tidy little goals attained relentlessly, quarter after quarter.
 When I find myself in that scenario, I’ll play a new game: